iBala/mintlify-starter/docs/Getting Started/Script Editor.md

 sidebar_position: 10
 ---

-For advanced users, ZORP provides an ability to write JavaScript snippets to manipulate your data fields.
+For advanced users, ZORP provides an ability to write JavaScript scripts to manipulate your data fields.

 Apart from vanilla JS, we also support the following libraries.